kombucha-js/react-rerenderers/README.md

   Kombucha.js ES6 Module Convention in React.js (KOMESMCOIR)
 ---------------------------------------------------------------

-We defines the form of ES6 modules and its filename as described below.
-We call it KOMESMCOIR convention.
+We defines a convention which should be followed in all modules in a Kombucha.js frontend application.
+It defines fields an methods which should be defined in all modules and define how these modules are named.

+We call the convention as `KOMESMCOIR convention`.

 ### Design Goal